Azerbaijan, Georgia & Armenia Explorer

 Today we drive west to the beautiful town of Sheki, one of the oldest towns in Azerbaijan.
 Medieval Sheki was once a stop-over on the fabled Silk Road, connecting travellers and cultures from east to west.
 Nestled on the southern slopes of the Greater Caucasus, Sheki's main attraction is its blend of small town charm, fresh mountain air and attractive historic architecture.
 The Sheki Khans Summer Palace is said to be one of the most beautiful buildings in the Caucasus.
 We'll spend the afternoon and evening wandering the charming streets and sites of Sheki.

-Overnight: Macara Hotel or similar
+Overnight: Sheki Palace or similar

-Day 5 : Drive To Kvareli, Georgia
+Day 5 : Drive to Kakheti region, Georgia

-This morning, we will cross the Balakan/Lagodekhi border into Georgia.
-Kvareli is located within the renowned wine-making region of Kakheti in eastern Georgia.
+This morning, we will cross the Balakan/Lagodekhi border into the renowned wine-making region of Kakheti in eastern Georgia.
 We will explore the surrounding countryside with forests and views of the Caucasus Mountains, and taste the local wine which makes this the premier wine region of Georgia.
 We will visit the Winery Khareba which stores its wines in a 7.7km underground tunnel, that is carved into the Caucasus rock massif with ideal storage temperatures ranging from 12-16C.
-We will also enjoy a tasting of different varieties of Georgian wine.
+Wine lovers will enjoy learning about the ancient Georgian wine-making process using clay pots (qvevri) which gives the wine an amber tint, and also tasting these unique wines.
+The Qvevri wine-making tradition has been included on the UNESCO Cultural Heritage list.

-Overnight: Chateau Kvareli or similar
+Overnight: Chateau Schuchman or similar

-Day 6 : Kakheti Region
+Day 6 : Drive to Tbilisi

-Overnight: Chateau Kvareli or similar
+Accommodation Name: Chateau Kvareli or similar

 This morning we will have a transfer to Tbilisi, the capital of Georgia.
-We set off on a walking tour of Old Tbilisi, which is a blend of Asian and European influences.
+Upon arrival, we set off on a walking tour of Old Tbilisi, which is a blend of Asian and European influences.
 Located in the gorge of Mtkvari River it’s shaped out in accordance with the terrain and forms a very beautiful city with Mt.
 Mtatsminda embracing the entire town, Narikala Fortress overlooking the oldest quarter of Tbilisi; and Metekhi Church overlooking Mtkvari River from a rocky plateau.
 In this classic tour of Tbilisi you’ll see the highlights of the Old Town with its beautiful Orthodox Christian churches, mosques & synagogues; the famous and refreshing sulphur baths; narrow cobbled streets with hanging wooden carved multi-coloured balconies and houses following the architectural styles of 19th century Europe; and the wonderful city views from Narikala Fortress and the statue of Mother Georgia.

 Overnight: Clocks Hotel or similar

-Day 8 : Mtskheta To Kazbegi
+Day 8 : Mtskheta to Kazbegi

 We will drive to visit the ancient 3000 year old capital and religious centre of Georgia, Mtskheta to see its historical sites.
 Jvari church (6th century) and Svetitskhoveli Cathedral (11th century) where the Robe of Christ is buried are both UNESCO World Heritage sites.
 We will also explore the Great Caucasus Mountains and visit Ananuri Fort (17th century), which is located along the Georgian Military Highway connecting Georgia to Russia and on top of the Jinvali water reservoir.
 In the late afternoon, we will arrive in Kazbegi and marvel at one of the highest and most picturesque peaks of the Great Caucasus – Mt Kazbegi (5054m).
 We will walk up to Gergeti Church (14th century) and enjoy the marvellous views of the huge mountains surrounding us.